mrismanaziz/Reforestation/README.md

-## Egyptians claimed to invent the guitar, but they were such lyres.﻿
+## It's difficult to say what my wife does, she sells sea shells by the sea shore.